 My first impressions of the SteriPEN Sidewinder were good, but I kind of wish I had put more thought into it before I bought it.
 I soon realized there are some issues in the design and how it is used – mostly in the bottle and how it attaches to the base unit.
 This issue is only critical in situations where you are concerned about dangerous micro-organisms – for any purification of water in the outback of North America it should work fine.

-First, Have a look at the video below, it is from Europe so the english is a little shaky but it is a good demo …
+First, Have a look at the video below, It is from SteriPEN and provides a good overview…

 If you were watching carefully, there are two parts in this video that show the weakness in the design of the SteriPEN Sidewinder.